rud-wtag/docker/Readme.md

 !['image file'](arch.webp)

-Let's talk about some core concept of virtualization and containerization: well all know about the **virtual machine** which is the virtualization or emulation of a computer system.
+Let's talk about some core concept of virtualization and containerization: well all know about the **virtual machines** which are the virtualization or emulation of a computer system.
 Some characteristics of a virtual machines are:-

 - VMs emulate a physical computer and run an entire operating system (OS) stack.
 - Each VM includes its own kernel, libraries, applications, and binaries.